 Logline

-On Christmas Eve, a mother takes her daughter on a frantic quest for a live carp, determined to pass on her family’s holiday tradition.
-What begins as a simple search quickly turns into a chaotic and humorous adventure through Dutch harbors, seafood stores, and cobbled streets.
+It is Christmas Eve in The Hague, Netherlands.
+A young mother with Slovak roots takes her Dutch-born daughter on a frantic quest for a live carp, determined to pass on her family’s holiday tradition.
+What begins as a simple search quickly turns into a chaotic and humorous adventure through Dutch harbors and canals, seafood stores, and cobbled streets.
 A short film about family, cultural roots, and the messy yet loving ways we carry heritage forward.

 Want to see behind-the-scenes exlusive updates and stay up to date?
-Then sign up for our newsletter!
+Then sign up for the newsletter!

 Director's Statement